Isolation and quarantine services

 Isolation is used for people who are currently ill and able to spread the disease and who need to stay away from others in order to avoid infecting them.

 Quarantine is for people who are not currently showing symptoms but are at increased risk for having been exposed to an infectious disease.

 To request Isolation and Quarantine services, call the King County COVID‑19 Call Center at 206‑477‑3977, 8 a.m. to 5:00 p.m.
 Please say your preferred language when connected.

 A new model for Isolation and Quarantine services

 King County's Isolation and Quarantine facility in Kent was the first such civilian site in the United States when it opened on March 10, 2020.
 Since then, the Isolation and Quarantine program has supported nearly 4,000 individuals during their recovery from COVID-19 illness and exposure.
 With relatively stable COVID-19 hospitalization and death rates, reflecting fewer severe cases of COVID-19, King County made the decision to no longer serve guests at the Kent facility as of June 13, 2022 and transition to a more traditional and sustainable model of isolation and quarantine.
 This includes a new program to ensure King County residents have a safe, stable, and comfortable place to isolate and quarantine.

 A new model is scaled to meet the ongoing needs of our community.
-It includes four smaller locations for lodging, supported by a Mobile Isolation and Quarantine Care Team.
+It includes three smaller locations for lodging, supported by a Mobile Isolation and Quarantine Care Team.

 The Mobile Isolation and Quarantine Care Team includes: